James-P-D/Logo3D/README.md

 pip uninstall PyOpenGL PyOpenGL_accelerate
 ```

-...then visit [this site](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl) and download the appropriate .whl files for your Python version and OS.
+...then visit [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl) and download the appropriate .whl files for your Python version and OS.
 Since I am using Python 3.7 on Windows x86 I needed to download `PyOpenGL_accelerate-3.1.5-cp37-cp37m-win_amd64.whl` and `PyOpenGL-3.1.5-cp37-cp37m-win_amd64.whl` which could then be installed with the following:

 ```
 pip install PyOpenGL_accelerate-3.1.5-cp37-cp37m-win_amd64.whl --force-reinstall